Chart Color Schemes

 Educational attainment in Ormeau aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 16.1%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (12.7%) and certificates (31.0%).
+The area's university qualification rate is 16.1%, significantly lower than the Australian average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.9%).
+Trade and technical skills are prevalent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas (12.7%) and certificates (31.0%).

 Educational participation is high, with 34.9% of residents currently enrolled in formal education.
 This includes 13.3% in primary education, 11.3% in secondary education, and 3.8% pursuing tertiary education.